 The topic of regret is a controversial one, especially in personal finance.
 Whole treatises have been written on the premise that if you live frugally during your twenties and make sound financial decisions for the future, you’ll regret wasting your youth as a joyless loner.

-We reject this characterization of a frugal youth for a couple reasons:
+We reject this characterization of a frugal youth for a couple of reasons:

-- You’re at more risk of regretting not saving for retirement than you are at risk of regretting not going out to da clerb that one time.
+- You’re at more risk of regretting not saving than you are at risk of regretting not going out to da clerb that one time.
 Saving for retirement in your twenties isn’t a ticket to Regretsville or Unfuntown.
 It’s a way of ensuring you’ll be able to have fun later in life instead of working forever.

 And yet fear of this kind of regret persists.